 MP for Hertsmere

-Sir Oliver Dowden is Conservative MP for Hertsmere, first elected in 2015.
-He has held a range of senior government roles, including Deputy Prime Minister and Secretary of State in the Cabinet Office, and has also served as Chancellor of the Duchy of Lancaster and Digital, Culture, Media and Sport Secretary.
-In 2024 he served in senior opposition roles as a shadow minister.
+Sir Oliver Dowden is the Conservative MP for Hertsmere, first elected in 2015.
+He has held a string of senior government roles, notably Deputy Prime Minister, Secretary of State for Digital, Culture, Media and Sport, and Chancellor of the Duchy of Lancaster, and has also served in prominent positions within the party and in opposition roles.

-Declared financial interests total 38 entries, including employment and earnings in ad hoc payments (19 entries), gifts, benefits and hospitality from UK sources (7 entries), visits outside the UK (6 entries), and other earnings or miscellaneous entries.
+Declared financial interests total 39 entries, including multiple entries for employment and earnings and ad hoc payments; gifts, benefits and hospitality from UK sources; visits outside the UK; and other miscellaneous entries.

 Generated 21 February 2026